ljyyolia/Rubik-Solver/README.md

-# Rubik-Solver
+# Rubik's Cube Master

-## Some issues to know

-1. The test environment is
+- An application to help you solve any Rubik's Cube and challenge yourself with an online **Rubik's Cube Master** based on [**Solve the Rubik's Cube Using Deep Learning**](http://deepcube.igb.uci.edu/).

+## Environment
-    - Python 3.7.4
+- python 3.7.4
 - tensorflow-gpu 1.14.0
 - dm-sonnet 1.11

+## Install
+- conda install tensorflow-gpu=1.14
+- pip install dm-sonnet=1.11